floledermann/another-dimension/README.md

 </script>
 ```

 *Note: `another-dimension` works out of the box like this for prototyping in modern browsers.
-For compatibility with older browsers, include the library in your usual preprocessing workflow.*
+For compatibility with older browsers and optimized delivery consider compiling your project code, including this library, using [Babel](https://babeljs.io/) or similar tools.*

 *********************************************************************